SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 ##### Datachannel

-The system supports WebRTC datachannel, which is used for peer-to-peer data communication between the front end and the controller, improving input latency.
+The system supports datachannel, which is used for peer-to-peer data communication between the front end and the controller similar to our game video stream, improving input latency.

 <strong>Datachannel is enabled automatically if the system detects that it is
 possible.</strong>